base/base/docs/specs/fault-proof.md

 [Interactive Dispute Game]: #Fault-Proof-Interactive-Dispute-Game

-The interactive dispute game allows actors to resolve a dispute with an onchain challenge-response game that bisects to a disagreed block $n \rarrow n + 1$ state transition, and then over the execution trace of the VM which models this state transition, bounded with a base-case that proves a single VM trace step.
+The interactive dispute game allows actors to resolve a dispute with an onchain challenge-response game that bisects to a disagreed block $n \rightarrow n + 1$ state transition, and then over the execution trace of the VM which models this state transition, bounded with a base-case that proves a single VM trace step.

 The game is multi-player: different non-aligned actors may participate when bonded.